The Organizations Making an Impact in the World

 Your gift supporting Roanoke College will be directed to the scholarship program for students pursuing a church vocation who are from the Washington D.C. area or the three international companion synods.
 Gifts of Hope helps students with tuition assistance or help with other college expenses.

-Currently, Shelter House provides homelessness prevention services, emergency shelter, transitional housing, rapid re-housing, permanent supportive housing, and affordable housing to support low-income households in obtaining and maintaining safe permanent housing.
-Your gift to Shelter House is more important than ever as many low-income families struggle to navigate the effects of the COVID-19 pandemic.
+Currently, Shelter House provides homelessness prevention services, emergency shelter, drop-in day services, rapid re-housing, permanent supportive housing, and affordable housing to support low-income households in the Northern Virginia area to obtain and maintain safe, permanent housing.
+Your gift to Shelter House is more important than ever as many low-income households struggle to navigate the long-lasting economic impacts of the COVID-19 pandemic.

 By choosing to give to Shelter House, your gift of rent or utility assistance will help to ensure that families are able to stay in housing during this difficult time.